simul/simul.github.io/simulskysequencer.md

 Once downloaded, follow through the install wizard, and install into your desired location.
 The application will prompt you to launch upon completion of installation.

-The location to open is C:.exe
+The location to open is C:/Simul/build/bin/Release/SkySequencer_MD.exe

 Presets
 --------

 There are a selection of presets available with the Sky sequencer.
-To load these navigate to File -> Load The presets will be found within C:
+To load these navigate to File -> Load The presets will be found within C:/Simul/Applications/SkySequencer/Presets

 This will load a pre-made sequence with keyframe settings.